OctopusDeploy/docs/docs/key-concepts/projects/deployment-processes.md

 ## Example: A simple deployment process

 In the example shown below there are three steps that will be executed from top to bottom.
-The first is a [manual intervention](/docs/home/deploying-applications/manual-intervention-and-approvals.md) which executes on the Octopus Server pausing the deployment until someone intervenes and allow the deployment to continue. *You may have noticed this step will only execute when targeting the Production [environment](/docs/home/key-concepts/environments.md) - we'll talk more about that below.* The remaining steps both [deploy a package](/docs/home/deploying-applications/deploying-packages.md) and execute [custom scripts](/docs/home/deploying-applications/custom-scripts.md) on all of the [deployment targets](/docs/home/deployment-targets.md) with the [role](/docs/home/key-concepts/machine-roles.md) **web-server**.
+The first is a [manual intervention](/docs/home/deploying-applications/manual-intervention-and-approvals.md) which executes on the Octopus Server pausing the deployment until someone intervenes and allow the deployment to continue. *You may have noticed this step will only execute when targeting the Production [environment](/docs/home/key-concepts/environments.md)Â - we'll talk more about that below.* The remaining steps bothÂ [deploy a package](/docs/home/deploying-applications/deploying-packages.md) and execute [custom scripts](/docs/home/deploying-applications/custom-scripts.md) on all of theÂ [deployment targets](/docs/home/deployment-targets.md)Â with the [role](/docs/home/key-concepts/machine-roles.md) **web-server**.

 ![](/docs/images/5671366/5865841.png)